OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_mission_execution.md

 :::

 ## Deploying gliders in Oxygen Minimum Zones (OMZ)
-Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core {cite}`Thomsen2016` since the method has some limitations (see discussion in Two point calibration procedure, optode example section).
+Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core {cite}`Thomsen2016` since the method has some limitations.

-Steps recommended in these regions:
+There are various issues with Winkler at low oxygen concentrations that have been described in the bibliography:
+ -	In waters with concentrations below 5 μmol kg<sup>-1</sup>, high concentration of nitrite may cause a positive oxygen bias {cite}`Langdon2010`.
+In more recent articles, scientists even avoid using Winkler at concentrations below 20 μmol kg<sup>-1</sup> {cite}`Thomsen2016`.
+ -	Oxygen absorbed in the plastic of the Niskin bottles is transferred into the water sampled.
+This oxygen contamination increases the concentration obtained when follow Winkler method.
+It has been measured values of apparent concentration of 2 - 4 μmol kg<sup>-1</sup> in the Pacific minimum zones, showing a significant positive bias {cite}`Garcia-Robledo2021`.
+ -	Presence of extremely low concentrations of oxygen concentrations (nmol levels) in areas like the core of the Peruvian oxygen minimum zones.

+Thus, when working in these areas, it is recommended to do:
+- In-situ approaches for 0 % calibration suggested by {cite}`Thomsen2016`.
+- Additionally Intercomparisons with STOX sensors attached to a shipboard CTD {cite}`Revsbech2009` or new use the low-oxygen sensing foils (0-10% saturation) from Aanderaa.

-1) Do a 0/100 % calibration in the lab before deployment and after recovery.
+- Do a 0/100 % calibration in the lab before deployment and after recovery.

-2) Measure Winkler in samples with concentration higher than 20 μmol kg<sup>-1</sup>, typically in the mixed layer during the deployment and/or recovery.
+- Measure Winkler in samples with concentration higher than 20 μmol kg<sup>-1</sup>, typically in the mixed layer during the deployment and/or recovery.
 The Winkler method is also a problem when there is a strong vertical gradient, typically found in OMZ regions.
 Thus calibration points below the mixed layer are often not suitable.
 Look for regions with weak vertical gradients.

-3) Park the glider for a few hours in the OMZ core at different temperatures to get an in-situ zero calibration points.
+-  Park the glider for a few hours in the OMZ core at different temperatures to get an in-situ zero calibration points.

 ## Piloting
 In this section, specific piloting requirements during the mission execution which are needed to allow quality control are mentioned.